We work with most insurance and managed-care companies.

 Livengrin takes responsibility for evaluating a patient’s medical and clinical needs, by using nationally-recognized criteria.
 However, the decision is often made by the managed-care company used by your insurance carrier on the amount and kind of care provided.

 The benefits manager at your place of employment can often give you useful information about your policy.
-Although it may be uncomfortable to reveal to this person, that can be a small matter compared to the importance of treatment.
+Although it may be uncomfortable to reveal information about your care to this person, that can be a small matter compared to the importance of treatment.

 Call 215-628-5200 today for a free and confidential 1-on-1 consultation and insurance verification.